Where businesses put brands at the heart of their business, the fundamentals of brand licensing will make or break the success of the business.

 How can brand licensing help build and improve busiensses?

 The process typically benefits both licensors and licensees and will not work long term if it does not.
-Some of the typical benefits include:

 Key benefits to the Licensor: